swathy-Muthukrishnan/Positional_strategies_ParityGames/README.md

 EdgeClassificationNetwork.py - Model architecture (GATConv + GAT) <br>
 Wandb.py - For model hyperparameter configuration and Wandb logging specification <br>

+Note: <br>
+The archives folder contains a Metal Layer template.

 ## Two-class and Three class classification: <br>

 (The Two class and three class specifications can be set through the Wandb.py script) <br>